RizLuigi/HPC4DS-Project/README.md

-# Efficent generation of Mandelbrot set imagesequences using MPI and OpenMP
+# Efficent generation of Mandelbrot set image sequences using MPI and OpenMP

 ## Members